 Students will also take two courses as a cohort.
 The first, Introduction to Politics, is for all Ph.D. students in their first semester.
 The second, Research and Writing, spans the second year and is centered on students producing a publishable quality research paper prior to embarking on the dissertation.
 Students in Research and Writing present their final paper in the Department’s mini-APSA conference in April.

 About eighteen students enter the Ph.D. program each year.
 The total number of students in residence at any one time, including students working on their dissertations, is approximately 100, of whom about 40 are taking courses.

-The Director of Graduate Studies for the Political Science Department is Elisabeth Wood.
-Professor Wood’s DGS office is located in Room 234 in Rosenkranz Hall, 115 Prospect Street.
-She can be contacted by email at email@example.com.
-To sign up for DGS office hours, please see the classesv2.yale.edu website.
+The Director of Graduate Studies for the Political Science Department is Alexandre Debs.
+Professor Debs’ DGS office is located in Room 234 in Rosenkranz Hall, 115 Prospect Street.
+To contact Professor Debs or sign up for DGS office hours, email him at email@example.com.

 The Graduate program registrar is Colleen Amaro.
 Her office is located in Room 230 in Rosenkranz Hall, 115 Prospect Street.
 She can be contacted by email at firstname.lastname@example.org.